 Distance and elevation gain: 12.5 miles, 2400 ft. gain

-Call us crazy but we combined Alberta Falls, The Loch, Sky Pond, Lake Haiyaha, Dream Lake and Emerald Lake all into one epic day hike.
-It’s really not that bad for the amount of alpine lakes you get to see!
+Call us crazy but we combined Alberta Falls, The Loch, Sky Pond, Lake Haiyaha, Dream Lake, and Emerald Lake all into one epic day hike.
+It’s not that bad for the amount of alpine lakes you get to see!
 While there are some steep sections, overall this was a moderate day of hiking with incredible views of alpine lakes, forest, streams, and the towering Long’s Peak following us along the way.

 Thru-Hike To Lake Helene and Lake Odessa, Bear Lake Trailhead to Fern Lake Trailhead

 Distance and elevation gain: 8.5 miles, 1215 ft. gain

 Start and end trailheads: Fern Lake Trailhead to Bear Lake or Fern Lake Trailhead

 Another great hike and a little easier than the crazy 12.5 miler above is to thru-hike from Fern Lake to Bear Lake.
 This was one of my favorite hikes because it goes past three beautiful alpine lakes and a rumbling waterfall.
 Please do not skip the small detour to get to the shoreline of Lake Odessa.
 This lake is insanely gorgeous and it is only a 5 minute detour.